Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Sharing a Single Item Using a Message

+The single item sharing operation is supported in mobile applications only.

 To share a single item using an MMS message, use the `APP_CONTROL_OPERATION_SHARE` operation.

 **Figure: Sharing a single item**